4 Day Ballina Coast & Hinterland Escape

 Wharf Bar and Restaurant

-Wharf Bar Ballina is a fully licensed restaurant, bar and takeaway with an impressive collection of wines, beers and spirits and cocktails.
-It has a strong focus on providing the highest quality Mediterranean food including fresh seafood, pastas, meats and authentic wood fired pizzas,
+Wharf Bar Ballina is a fully licensed restaurant, bar and takeaway, offering an impressive selection of wines, beers, spirits and handcrafted cocktails.
+The menu showcases high-quality Mediterranean cuisine, with a focus on fresh seafood, house-made pastas, premium meats and authentic wood-fired pizzas.

 Keep Exploring